Does interesting work eliminate our imposter syndrome and bring genius?

 “Really”, I thought.

-These foods reduce the chance significantly to lower risk for developing breast and other cancers.
+These foods reduce the chance significantly to lower risk for developing many diseases especially at old age.

-As we embrace our life choices, whatever is yours’, I invite you all to share our life experiences, knowledge, and wisdom.
+As we embrace our life choices, whatever is yours’, I invite you all to share your life experiences, knowledge, and wisdom.

-Deep inside us, we are designed to share our wisdom with the global community to make it a better place.
+Deep inside us, we are designed to share our knowledge with the global community to make it a better place.

-It is this great energy with our choice in life the Universe that drives communities, cultures, companies, and countries to new heights.
+It is this great energy with our choice that drives communities, cultures, companies, and countries to a new level.

-We owe it to each other to make this a rewarding place to live called the world.
+We owe each other to make this a rewarding place to live called the world.

-I love to read about body, health, disease, and nutrition, though I’m a chemist by training.
+I love to read about psychology, health, disease, nutrition, and business for value creation even though I’m a scientist by training.

 Together, we will continue to change the world, one person and one choice at a time.

-It is time for us to slow down, breathe, and push on our choice.
+It is time for us to slow down, breathe, and pick a choice.

 What we do certainly makes a difference, and we have to decide what kind of difference we want to make.